S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB3.md

 # This is a private key for signing transactions (private key of the deployer account)
 PRIVATE_KEY="your_private_key_here"

-# This is an API key for accessing a specific service like etherscan API to use hardhat verify to verify your contracts
-API_KEY="your_api_key_here"

 # This is the chain ID for the Ethereum network
 CHAIN_ID=12345